mozilla/data-docs/src/concepts/glean/glean.md

 There are a number of built-in pings that are sent on predefined schedules, but it also possible to send custom pings at any desired cadence.

 The **Data Platform** validates and stores these pings in database tables.
-A fault tolerant design allows data to be retain in the event of problems such as traffic spikes or invalid data.
+A fault tolerant design allows data to be retained in the event of problems such as traffic spikes or invalid data.
 Derived and cleaned data can also be automatically created at this stage.

 The **Analysis Tools** are used to query and visualize the data.